Cameroon sack coach Seedorf following Afcon exit | Goal.com

 "After consulting the Fecafoot Executive Committee and the Ministry of Sports and Education, in the wake of the premature elimination of Cameroon senior male national team from the 2019 Africa Cup of Nations, the Cameroon Football Federation, in conformity with the stipulations of the resolutive condition of their respective employment contracts, has decided to terminate the duties of coach Clarence Clyde Seedorf and his assistant Patrick Stephan Kluivert with immediate effect," a statement signed by Fecafoot president Seidou Mbombo Njoya read.

-There were reports about a fallout with assistant coach and compatriot Patrick Kluivert.
-Also, he was accused by Russian-based midfielder Petrus Boumal of unfairness in his squad selection for the competition.

-During his reign as head coach, the Dutchman boast of three wins, four draws and three defeats.
+During his reign as head coach, the Dutchman boasted just three wins, with four draws and three defeats.